What is Academic Peer Advising?

 Peer Advisor application:

-Applications will be available during the Spring Semester and due at the end of February.
+Applications will be available during the Spring Semester and due at the end of February/beginning of March.
+See application for the deadline.
 Applications are available online or by contacting Kristi Hertlein at 780-5652.

 Any academic and support services department is eligible to participate in the program.